nimaid/LPHK/README.md

     * !?L {x} - Does a local variable {x} not exist
     * ?G {x} - Does a global variable {x} exist
     * !?G {x} - Does a global variable {x} not exist
-  * The stack is local to the current execution of the script.
+  * The stack is local to the current script, however it is maintained between executions!
-  * The global variables are local to the current execution of the script. (this isn't optimal)
+  * The global variables global to all scripts.
+There is currently no synchronisation of access to the global variables.
+This may cause problems, but that will be adressed in the next version (I hope)
-  * Local variables are local to the RPN_EVAL command. (this isn't optimal either)
+  * Local variables are local to the current script (and are maintained across executions)
+  * The stack and local variables will be lost if the script is edited.

 ### Key Names [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 For the `PRESS`, `RELEASE`, and `TAP` commands, all single character non-whitespace keys and the following key names are allowed: